marknutter/firebase-resource/README.md

 firebase-resource
 =================

-Angular wrapper for Firebase in the style of ng-resource and active-record
+Angular wrapper for Firebase in the style of ng-resource and active-record.

+*this is a very early release so please report any strangeness or suggestions*

+#### Features

+* Encapsulates Firebase to prevent dependency in controllers.
+Designed to be a drop-in replacement for ng-resource.
+* Handles associations using foreign-key references, following the tactics outlined [here](https://www.firebase.com/blog/2013-04-12-denormalizing-is-normal.html)
+* Automatically timestamps objects when saving and updating
+* Handles pagination
+* Stores resources in memory to prevent having to request data from Firebase as often

+planned features
+* Store resources in localStorage or indexedDB
+* Advanced querying options including searching
+* Remove reliance on Firebase and make it compatible with any realtime backend

 ####Getting Started
 Include firebase-resource.js in your index.html file.
 Suggest creating a services folder.